100% Certified Authentic

 3) HIGH-CONTRAST DIAL:

 No vintage racing watch looks complete without the addition of a rally-inspired strap crafted from a durable material like rubber or leather.
-Perforated holes on the strap are a key feature, inspired by knuckle cutouts of racing gloves and drilled holes of steering wheels.
+As we previously discussed in our guide to watch straps, perforated holes on the strap are a key feature, inspired by knuckle cutouts of racing gloves and drilled holes of steering wheels.
 These perforations also allow airflow under the watch while wearing racing gear.

 Today, many racing watches are presented on metal bracelets crafted from stainless steel or lightweight titanium for long-lasting wear on the wrist.
 There are also solid gold or platinum bracelets for ultra-luxurious racing watches.